nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-Lighthouse generates definitions for an `Enum` type and an `Input` type
+Lighthouse automatically generates definitions for an `Enum` type and an `Input` type
-that are restricted to the defined columns:
+that are restricted to the defined columns, so you do not have to specify them by hand.
+Here are the types that will be included in the compiled schema:

 ```graphql
 "Dynamic WHERE constraints for the `where` argument on the query `people`."